 Since 2007, the Frozen Copsicles have raised approximately $28,000 for this great cause.
 To everyone who donated and/or came out to support the plungers - thank you very much!

-Although it was chilly and a bit windy, the rain held off and the support was (as always) fantastic.
-When all was said and done, we raised $2,440.18, bringing the grand total that we have raised since 2008 (12 years) to $20,864.64!
-The amount of people willing to donate to this cause and the amount that was raised is truly amazing.
+Although it was hot and humid, the support was fantastic.
+When all was said and done, we raised $1,888.39, bringing the grand total that we have raised since 2008 (13 years) to $22,753.03!
+The amount of people willing to donate to this cause and the amount raised is truly amazing.
 Thanks to all!